 - Most of our meal ideas are perfect if you are following the BLW method but we do feed our son Luca purees and soups as well.

 - You can get this cute Munchkin bowl we use for Luca here.

 Pear Dairy-free Pancakes - Soy Yoghurt with Chia Seeds - Strawberries

 Every Sunday we try to make our dairy-free pear pancakes for the whole family.
 We love how convenient it is to cook them as we use the same batter.
 Our pancakes are sugar-free.
 The sweetness comes from the pear so we can all have them.
-My husband and I love adding some maple syrup to them but Luca gets his served with yoghurt and fruit.
-He likes dipping the pancake inside the yoghurt before eating it.
-Another great breakfast option following this same recipe is cereal pancake.
+My husband and I love adding some maple syrup to them but Luca gets his served with yogurt and fruit.
+He likes dipping the pancake inside the yogurt before eating it.
+Another great breakfast option following this same recipe is cereal pancakes.
 Kids love them as they are smaller so it's easier to pick them with their hands.

 Recipe for pancakes: Dairy-Free Pear Pancakes and Cereal Pancakes

 French toast is one of my husband's favorite breakfasts and he enjoys cooking it for Luca too.
 In case you are wondering, french toast is basically bread coated in egg and cooked in a frying pan (without oil).
 With some avocado and blueberries, french toast makes a delicious and really enjoyable breakfast for your little one.
 Avoid using overly processed white bread (sandwich bread), instead, try using whole-grain brown bread or multi-cereal bread.